-Coffee is a delicious drink, and if you can drink it without problems, then there's no reason to stop drinking it.
+For those who can drink coffee without problems, then there’s no reason to stop drinking it.

-However, for those that do want to quit/reduce their caffeine consumption, slowly but surely is the best way.
+However, for those who want to quit/reduce their caffeine consumption, slowly but surely is the best way.

 By reducing our intake of caffeinated beverages slowly, we have the best chance to avoid uncomfortable caffeine withdrawal symptoms.